alrunner4/tutoring-public/policies.md

   business obligates a demand for me to produce any specific expression, no matter how insignificant it seems to you, you'll likely be unsatisfied with the rate at which your production progresses with my Socratic-lite method.

+* There is a difference between my showing you how to debug your project and debugging your project for you.
+Even if there is not much typing involved in any particular fix, you should not expect to sit on your hands while I develop my own understanding of your delivered work.